• Skip to primary navigation

 • 1 tablespoon cornstarch

-• 1 tablespoon Vinegar or cream of tartar or fresh lemon juice
+• 1 tablespoon white vinegar or lemon juice or cream of tartar

 • 200 g (⅔ cup) heavy cream – full fat and cold